Celyagd/celyagd.github.io/about/index.md

 ----

 - Co-founder of[HackYourPhD](http://www.hackyourphd.org) an open science think tank.
-- Co-founder of DRISS (https://driss.org) and Teacher on Digital & Research themes in various institutions and schools (CRI, SciencePo, UPEM).
+- Co-founder of DRISS (https://driss.org) and teacher on Digital & Research themes in various institutions and schools (CRI, SciencePo, UPEM).
-- Co-founder of l'Ancre des Savoirs, an association that aims to explore, experiment and question well-being practices through an interdisciplinary and multicultural approach.
+- Co-founder of l'Ancre des Savoirs (the anchor of knowledge), an association that aims to explore, experiment and question well-being practices through an interdisciplinary and multicultural approach.

 To know more about my background : my CV is on [Linkedin](https://www.linkedin.com/in/celyagrusondaniel)